openstack-archive/fuel-plugin-purestorage-cinder/specs/purestorage-plugin-specs.rst

 Cinder-volume service is installed on all Controller nodes and is managed by Pacemaker.
 It runs in active/passive mode where only one instance is active.
-All instances of cinder-volume have the same “host” parameter in cinder.conf file.
+All instances of cinder-volume have the same “backend-host” parameter in cinder.conf file.
 This is required to achieve ability to manage all volumes in the environment by any cinder-volume instance.